 JS, Whitehall Park, 24/7/15

 I have recently (belatedly) received the leaflet warning me of the proposal to extend the hours of controlled parking to 8.30 am – 6.30 pm.
-The justification for these extensions is
+The justification for these extensions is “to protect residents from parking pressure from Archway regeneration.”
+However, no evidence is provided why the regeneration should result in an increase in parking pressure.

 Controls were brought in for this area because of problems arising from the increased traffic following the re-building of the Whittington Hospital.
 After some discussion, it was eventually agreed that the present controlled hours, 10.00 am – 2.00 pm, would be effective in deterring non-residents from using the nearby streets for all-day parking.

-non-residents mostly adequate visiting hours, including the possibility of an over-night stay.
+On the whole, this compromise has worked quite well.
+It ensures that, for the most part, residents can find a place to park their cars reasonably close to where they live.
+It allows non-residents mostly adequate visiting hours, including the possibility of an over-night stay.
 Tradesmen’s vehicles can be left, with appropriate payment, for the required period of the day.
 Carers have the choice of either paying for the non-residents permit or seeing clients in the non-controlled times of the day.

 Much of this would be changed if the proposals for the extension of the controlled parking hours were to be implemented.
 Visitors, particularly those who might be elderly/infirm, would be strongly deterred, with over-night stays becoming either impossible or extremely expensive.
 Likewise, significant additional expenses would be incurred by tradesmen and carers who would otherwise have to visit in extremely restricted hours.
 The proposal for controlled parking to be extended to 24hours/day around the hospital would have a devastating effect on the shops and cafés in the area.
+However there is nothing to suggest that these great disadvantages would be off-set by better facilities for local residents.

 For the above reasons, I strongly urge the Council to reject, or at least significantly modify, these ill-considered proposals.